-Wheeler Peak Scenic Drive is a 23.3 mile moderately trafficked out and back trail located near Baker, NV that features a lake and is good for all skill levels.
+Wheeler Peak Scenic Drive is a 23.3 mile moderately trafficked out and back trail located near Baker, Nevada that features a lake and is good for all skill levels.
 The trail is primarily used for camping, nature trips, birding, and scenic driving and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash